apache/maven-site/content/markdown/project-roles.md

 those individuals and their talent to the project as committers.

-Finally, where a fork is hosted outside of Apache hardware, there is less traceability of the code provenance, for example GIT commits can be squashed and history re-written to mask or otherwise hide the source of contributions.
+Finally, where a fork is hosted outside of Apache hardware, there is less traceability of the code provenance, for example Git commits can be squashed and history re-written to mask or otherwise hide the source of contributions.
 This does not mean that code coming from an external fork inherently has such issues, instead it means that the requirements for review and verification